-- Develop and implement the plans and resources to improve support and retention of Aboriginal and Torres Strait Islander students.
-(Standard 7.1.3) by 2024 (in 2023 confirm the plans and budget/staffing, in 2024 reflect on the effectiveness of these). - Adequately resource the introduction of Multiple Mini Interviews including capacity for monitoring and evaluation.
-(Standard 7.2.1) by 2023. - 21 Confirm the appointment of the Clinical Deans as proposed or otherwise implement a sustainable solution for providing wellbeing support and clear signposting to school and university services for students on all clinical placements.
-This support must ensure separation of responsibilities for pastoral support and for academic progression decisions.
-(Standard 7.3.1) by 2023. - Confirm the revisions to the policies and processes for identification and management of students whose behaviours raises concern about their professionalism and fitness to practise that respond to the development of the Professionalism and Leadership domain in the BMD.
-(Standard 7.4.1 and 7.4.2) by 2024 (the later date recognises the work underway to review processes across other schools and the need for engagement with staff, clinical titleholders and students).
+- 19. Develop and implement the plans and resources to improve support and retention of Aboriginal and Torres Strait Islander students.
+(Standard 7.1.3/2024 4.1.3) by 2024 - 22.
+Confirm the revisions to the policies and processes for identification and management of students whose behaviours raises concern about their professionalism and fitness to practise that respond to the development of the Professionalism and Leadership domain in the BMD.
+(Standard 7.4.1 and 7.4.2/2024 4.3.1 and 4.3.2) by 2024

-- P Work with health services to expand the culturally safe spaces for Aboriginal and Torres Strait Islander students across university and clinical placement sites.
-(Standard 7.3) - Q Appoint a wellbeing lead who does not have a role in making academic progression decisions for years 4-6 of the programs.
+- P. Work with health services to expand the culturally safe spaces for Aboriginal and Torres Strait Islander students across university and clinical placement sites.
+(Standard 7.3) - Q. Appoint a wellbeing lead who does not have a role in making academic progression decisions for years 4-6 of the programs.
 (Standard 7.3.4)

-The pastoral support on rural clinical placements provided by dedicated clinical staff.
-(Standard 7.3)

-The level of student representation on the School's decision-making bodies which clearly demonstrates its valuing of the student voice.
+- The pastoral support on rural clinical placements provided by dedicated clinical staff.
+(Standard 7.3) - The level of student representation on the School's decision-making bodies which clearly demonstrates its valuing of the student voice.
 (Standard 7.5)